confluentinc/examples/multiregion/docs/multiregion.rst

      leaders automatically because they were not in the ISR.

-   - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have have promoted observers into the ISR and an observer has become the leader.
+   - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have promoted observers into the ISR and an observer has become the leader.
      This is because their observerPromotionPolicy allows this.